geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-gluster.md

 On each host, run a variation following to create your bricks, adjusted for the path to your disk.

-!!! note "The example below assumes /dev/vdb is dedicated to the gluster volume"
 ```
 (
 echo o # Create a new empty DOS partition table